apereo/cas/Support.md

 A number of [consulting firms offer paid support](https://www.apereo.org/content/commercial-affiliates) for CAS.
 We list a few here with whom we have had positive experiences and feel comfortable recommending.

-### Unicon

-[Unicon](http://www.unicon.net/) is a software consulting services firm that provides educational institutions with ‘best-fit’ open source solutions to IT business challenges.
-The company’s focus is enterprise deployments of open source software for campus portals, collaboration, learning, calendaring, email and integration technology for higher education.

 [casgitter]: https://gitter.im/apereo/cas?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge